felixle236/node-core/README.md

    - `Anonymous` (Non-user) to allow access API, we don't need to do anything about permission.
    - `Any user authenticated` to allow access API, just use `@Authorized()` without the role on controller functions.
    - `Any user authenticated and role special` to allow access API, just use `@Authorized(RoleId.SUPER_ADMIN)` or `@Authorized([RoleId.SUPER_ADMIN, RoleId.MANAGER])` on controller functions.
-- `@Authorized()` is a decorator, it will check `authorization` header, if authenticate success then return `UserAuthenticated` object.
+- `@Authorized()` is a method decorator, it will check `authorization` header, if authenticate success then return `UserAuthenticated` object via parameter decorator `@CurrentUser()`.
+We can use paramter decorator `@HandleOptionRequest()` to get `UserAuthenticated` object also.
+> `@HandleOptionRequest()` decorator is built to assist in retrieving the user authenticated and trace id (trace log) from the API request.

+## Logging

+- `winston` is designed to be a simple and universal logging library with support for multiple transports.
+- `console` is logging default in log service and it will write to log file with `error` level.
+- Support API logging middleware to log the request detail as remote ip, http method, endpoint, response size, response status code, latency, headers,...
+- Support trace log feature also with `@HandleOptionRequest()` decorator, refer to endpoint `POST /v1/auths`.
+- We also switch to AWS CloudWatch or Google Logging by change the configuration of environment `LOG_PROVIDER` in `.env`.
+- Refer with values `WINSTON (1) - AWS_WINSTON (2) - GOOGLE_WINSTON (3)`.

 ## File Storage

-- Default we don't want to store the file in the same server that we use to serve this project.
+- `console` is configuration default in storage service, we don't refer to store the file in the same server that we use to serve this project.
 - We can use [Minio](https://github.com/felixle236/docker-minio) like AWS S3 to store the file go to cloud.
 - We also switch to AWS S3 by change the configuration of environment `STORAGE_PROVIDER` in `.env`.
 - Refer with values `CONSOLE (1) - MINIO (2) - AWS_S3 (3) - GOOGLE_STORAGE (4)`.